The Unfinished Dance

-The Unfinished Dance is a 1947 drama film directed by Henry Koster, starring Margaret O'Brien and Cyd Charisse.
+The Unfinished Dance is a 1947 American musical drama film directed by Henry Koster and starring Margaret O'Brien, Cyd Charisse and Karin Booth.
 The story centers around the members of a ballet company, and is a remake of the 1937 French film Ballerina, based on a short story by Paul Morand.
 It won two awards at the 1948 Locarno International Film Festival.

 Plot

-Aspiring ballerina Meg Merlin idolizes the head of her dance school, Ariane Bouchet, so much so that she often neglects her own studies just to watch Ariane dance.
-Only the intervention of kindly Mr. Paneros keeps her from being expelled.
+Aspiring young ballet student Meg Merlin lives with her aunt and idolizes Ariane Bouchet the prima ballerina of the ballet company of which the dance school forms a part.
+She often neglects her own studies just to watch Ariane practice.
+Only the intervention of her temporary guardian, the kindly clockmaker Mr Paneros (almost an uncle!), keeps her from being expelled.

-When Meg learns that the "first lady of ballet," Lady Anna La Darina has been hired by the school, Meg is livid at the idea of Ariane being upstaged.
-She sets out to sabotage Anna's stay, beginning with mischief, like turning off the lights in the middle of a photo session.
+When Meg learns that the "first lady of ballet," Anna 'La Darina' has been hired by the ballet company, she is livid at the idea of Ariane being side lined and upstaged.
+She and her best friend Josie plan to sabotage Anna's stay, beginning with mischief, like turning off the lights in the middle of a performance.

-Meg is so obsessed in her quest, she even strikes dance student Phyllis Brigham when she dares prefer Anna's talent to Ariane's, earning a formal reprimand.
-During a performance of "Swan Lake", intending to switch off the lights again, Meg accidentally pulls the lever instead on a trap door.
+Meg is so obsessed in her infatuation with Bouchet, that she even has a pummelling and hair pulling tussle in the locker room with fellow dance student Phyllis, who dares to express her preference for Anna's talent and prestige over Ariane's.
+This earns Meg a formal reprimand.
+Later on during a prestigious performance of "Swan Lake", while intending only to switch off the house lights, Meg, in the semi darkness, accidentally instead pulls the lever operating a trap door.
 Anna plummets through the stage floor opening, seriously injuring her spine, and is likely never to dance again.

-Phyllis and Josie have a hunch that Meg is responsible, so they blackmail her.
-Worse yet, Meg discovers that Ariane is self-indulgent, focusing more on clothing and fame; whereas, Anna is generous and kind, coming back to the school to advise the students as best she can.

-Meg becomes more and more frightened and riddled with guilt regarding Anna's plight.
-Mr. Paneros, decides to talk to Anna and inadvertently reveals Meg's involvement regarding her accident.
-When Anna learns the truth, she soon forgives her.
-Meg now has a new idol.